 As of November 1996, based on the Nielsen Station Index produced by the A.C.
 Nielsen Company ("Nielsen"), KTVT, broadcasting on channel 11, was the fourth ranked station, out of 13 commercial stations, in the Dallas-Fort Worth Designated Market Area ("DMA"), which is an exclusive geographic area consisting of all counties in which the local stations receive a preponderance of total viewing hours.
 The Dallas-Fort Worth DMA, consisting of 1.85 million television households, is the eighth largest DMA in the United States.
-KTVT's broadcast license issued by the Federal Communications Commission (the "FCC") expires in August 1998.
+KTVT's broadcast license issued by the Federal Communications Commission (the "FCC") expires in August 1998, but is expected to be renewed.
+See "-- Regulation and Legislation."